sakurai-youhei/envcontext/README.md

     check_output(["psql", "..."])  # psql process can manipulate PGPASSWORD.
 ```

 _Note: Ex.
-2 is not working on Python 2.x because subprocess module shipped with Python 2.x doesn't propagate environment variables from current to child process._
+2 is not working on Python 2.x because subprocess module bundled in Python 2.x doesn't propagate environment variables from current to child process._